close

 With the amount of time spent jumping and running, wear and tear on a player’s feet can also lead to foot injury.

 Ankle sprains can run a wide gamut of time missed, depending on the severity.
-Low-grade sprains can cause a game or two on the bench, while high-ankle sprains with higher-grade ratings can cause a player to miss weeks.
+Low-grade sprains can cause a game or two on the bench, while a high-ankle sprain with higher-grade ratings can cause a player to miss weeks.
 Ja Morant was listed as week-to-week as he recovered from his most recent sprain.

-One of the most common, and painful, foot problems for National Basketball Association players is plantar fasciitis.
+One of the most common — and painful — foot problems for National Basketball Association players is plantar fasciitis.
 The long, wide ligament running along the bottom of the foot gets damaged with small tears and becomes inflamed.
 It is brutally painful and can last for an extended time.
 Joel Embiid, Jusuf Nurkic and Shai Gilgeous Alexander missed “significant time” with this ailment.

 Lisfranc fractures aren’t common, but they are serious, ending a season.
 It refers to displacement or fractures to the bones in the middle of the foot.
 Chet Holmgren missed his entire rookie season with a Lisfranc fracture.
-Udonis Haslem had it cut his season short, and other players have never returned from the injury.
+Udonis Haslem had it cut his season short and other players have never returned from the injury.

-Hand and Arm Injuries
+Hand & Arm Injuries

-Hands and arms don’t take the same beating as legs in the NBA, but they can still suffer plenty of trauma.
-Fingers can get dislocated or hyperextended from trying to grab rebounds, and wrists can be sprained bracing from a fall.
 Finger fractures are the most common injury to the hand in the NBA.
 Over a five-year period, 71 percent of all hand injuries in the NBA were to the fingers, with fractures responsible for 43 percent of all hand injuries.
 Fractured fingers have just over a one-month recovery time and can approach two months if surgery is necessary.
-Gordon Hayward, Zion Williamson (who seems to have suffered just about every possible injury) and Pat Connaughton have all suffered broken fingers.

 Less common but more severe is a torn ligament in the thumb or other fingers.
 The time missed for this injury is usually over two months and almost always requires surgery.
 Joel Embiid (who has also sampled several of the items on the injury menu) and Zach LaVine have battled this injury.